StrjeP/UniformAccess/README.md

 A claim is a document which contains information relating to the dataset or the work to produce a dataset.
 Be this a simple bulk copy report or the claims about the content.
 The claim is defined by the producer, so it can vary between systems.
 It could be a fully structured document with a schema and precise meaning or an unstructured document.
 The specifics of a claim would be assigned an identity to allow the content to be comprehended.

 ### Idiom: Identity
 To allow the various things to be identifiable there should be an identity, this identity could be an absolute or qualified.
-For a dataset the logical meaning at a point in time, or a manifestation of it
+For a dataset the logical meaning at a point in time, or a manifestation of it.
+In a deployment of a solution, there may be instances of the database in different sites, each with different character, in such data in Site A may be the current master, and in Sites B the data is actively replicated (with a latency estimate of seconds), whilst Site C could be from the last backup (with a latency of hours).
+Thus Identity can be both strong dataset of x with schema y or weaker the dataset as of last full backup.
+It is also possible that there could be a technology change, e.g. dataset from Postgres is written to S3 bucket in AVRO as of time x.
+The identifier is for both locating a thing and gaining insight into the provenance and other characteristics (which with a Metadata open model would permit extension)

+### Idiom: Locator
+Similar to discovery but without the baggage, the idea is a locator can be from config, context or service.
+Consider a map printed at a point in time (config), though the destination has moved, the caller could be redirected or contact the publisher for an updated map.
+This allows offline routing and incremental updates, without a single point of failure.
+In the locator path it is possible to respond or redirect.
+The locator could orchestrate activities to assist in fulfilling the request, this could theoretically be to refresh a backup, or take a copy of a smaller side of a join to the data location of the larger dataset, potentially storing it in an optimised form.

 ### Idiom: Store on Demand
 To allow a system to be fully flexible, the ability to store on demand is important.
-This is akin to writing a file, to be able
+This is akin to writing a file, to be able to on demand create a location into which data can be stored.
+The simplest of these could be to cache the results for a period of time.
+This store on demand could be driven by the user's instructions or the services in their processing (snapshots or save points).
+The critical part of this idiom is these are managed consistently, thus allowing restart and sharing across processing platforms.

 ### Idiom: Instructions (to guide or instruct)
 This is very simple, the idea of instructions, in the real-world this is pretty obvious, in a system this is less well understood. instructions are similar to "advice" and "commands".

 ### Idiom: Consistent Governance
-With the various things, uniquely identifiable it is possible to introduce a consistent governance model, this isn't singularity, not a single global solution, but a consistent approach to governae.
+With the various things, uniquely identifiable it is possible to introduce a consistent governance model, this isn't singularity, not a single global solution, but a consistent approach to governance.

 ### Idiom: Request Instructions
 Very simply, request instructions are to adjust how to data is sourced, processed an potentially managed.
 These could be instructions